nagwaibrahim-data/Data-Analytics-Portfolio/02-adidas-sales-analysis/README.md

 - Which products perform best?
 - Which regions generate the highest sales?
 - How does profit vary across products and regions?
-- What are the main sales trends?
+- What happened to sales and profitability?
-- Where are potential performance gaps?
+- Why did certain performance patterns occur?
+- What actions can management take based on the analysis?

 ---